Cyrillisation in the Soviet Union: Process

 Cyrillization of many languages began in 1936–1937, and continued until the 1950s.
-In general, this process was preceded by campaigns and propaganda in various Soviet media.
-For example, it is claimed that in nations that have been writing their language using Latin script, there is an "enthusiasm" to change their writing system into Cyrillic.
-Various statements were issued to destroy the image of Latin script; for example, in the Azerbaijan SSR, it is said that Latin script are carriers of the spirit of Pan-Turkism, or its promoters are enemies of the people, while in Turkmen SSR and the Moldavian ASSR, those who reject the change to Cyrillic script are claimed to come from "enemies of the people, bourgeois-nationalists, and pro-Trotskyist-Bukharinist agents".
+In general, this process was preceded by campaigns and propaganda in Soviet media.
+For example, it was claimed that in nations that had been writing their language using the Latin script, there was an "enthusiasm" to change their writing system into Cyrillic.
+Various statements were issued to destroy the image of Latin script; for example, in the Azerbaijan SSR, it was said that people who wrote in the Latin script or its promoters were carriers of the spirit of Pan-Turkism, or enemies of the people, while in Turkmen SSR and the Moldavian ASSR, those who rejected the change to the Cyrillic script were claimed to be "enemies of the people, bourgeois-nationalists, and pro-Trotskyist-Bukharinist agents".

-The situation was facilitated by the Great Purge, which helped those who wanted the cyrillization project to eliminate of those who had been considered pro-latinization.
+The situation was facilitated by the Great Purge, which helped those who supported the cyrillization project to eliminate those who had been considered pro-latinization.
 The tight control of the Stalinist regime in the late 1930s meant that discussion of the transition was almost non-existent.
-However, in every official decision regarding the transition from Latin to Cyrillic, the Soviet government often claimed there was a "direct request of the Soviet people" in the process – for example, during the transition in Tatar language, the Soviets claimed it was supported by "workers, intelligentsia and Tatar kolkhozniks", and in the Turkmen language, starting with a letter of support from group of teachers in the city of Baýramaly.
+However, in every official decision regarding the transition from Latin to Cyrillic, the Soviet government often claimed there was a "direct request of the Soviet people" in the process – for example, during the transition in the Tatar language, the Soviets claimed it was supported by "workers, intelligentsia and Tatar kolkhozniks", and in the Turkmen language, the process began with a letter of support from group of teachers in the city of Baýramaly.